Continuing Education Activity

-Key structures and relationships: From superficial to deep, the structures encountered are the omohyoid, the carotid sheath, thoracic duct (more commonly seen in the left neck), transverse cervical artery, phrenic nerve, and anterior scalene muscle.
+Key structures and relationships: From superficial to deep, the structures encountered are the omohyoid, the carotid sheath, the thoracic duct (more commonly seen in the left neck, though accessory thoracic ducts can be seen in the right neck), transverse cervical artery, phrenic nerve, and anterior scalene muscle.
 The lung apices may also be present at the inferior aspect of level IV.

 Level: V (posterior triangle nodes)

 Boundary: Level V is bounded by the trapezius laterally, the lateral border of the SCM medially, and the clavicle inferiorly.
-A horizontal line extended from the inferior border of the cricoid divides levels VA (superior to cricoid) and VB (inferior to cricoid).
+A horizontal line extending from the inferior border of the cricoid divides levels Va (superior to cricoid) and Vb (inferior to cricoid).